 - In Poul Anderson's "The Live Coward", a Gender Flip and unusual use.
 Wing Alak defeats Varris in a duel by injecting him with a substance that makes him suggestible.
 When he is tended for his injuries, he listens to the abbot and takes vows.
 This makes him legally dead.

-- In Gone with the Wind (at least in the book.
-In the movie, she doesn't seem to exist), Scarlett's youngest sister, Carreen, becomes a nun after her sweetheart is killed in the Civil War.
+- In Gone with the Wind (at least in the book), Scarlett's youngest sister, Carreen, becomes a nun after her sweetheart is killed in the Civil War.

 - In Dorothy L. Sayers's Lord Peter Wimsey novel Unnatural Death, when recounting the Dawson family history, the Old Retainer recounts the story of Mr. Paul with horror: he had fallen in love with the sister of his brother's wife, but she had become a nun, and he had, shockingly enough, become a Catholic and a monk.